 The reason businesses turn to posting online to look for workers is because it’s easy, immediate, they can reach a larger audience and it expedites the hiring process.
 Companies are turning to social media sites such as LinkedIn, Facebook or Twitter to post positions up for grabs.

 Applying for work online is convenient, there is no need to print out dozens of resumes or even leave your house.
 It’s accessible, you can search for anything, anywhere; you are no longer bound to looking for work where you live.
 Being able to network online is also a great way to make connections with potential employers in other cities or even overseas.

 Looking for work online can also be a good indicator of what sort of work is out there and what companies are hiring.
 However, when an employer is comparing 300 resumes it can be almost impossible to stand out.
 To create a high chance of success in securing a job there are several things you can do.
 This includes building a network, creating a professional online brand, networking at events or contacting companies directly to see if they are hiring.

-There is nothing like face-to-face interaction to make a lasting impression (Learn how to do that here).
+There is nothing like face-to-face interaction to make a lasting impression.
 However, if networking is not your thing, building an online network is just as important and can be a great first step in your job search.
-If you would like to find out more about securing work through networks then please get in touch with me.